Last Reviewed: 01 Jun 2025

 Treatment in the community may involve regular contact with clinicians.
 This can be through clinicians based in different practices, an outpatient clinic based at a hospital, or a mental health community team.

 A Day Program provides more intensive support throughout the day.
-It usually involves support at meal times and therapy groups.
+It usually involves support at mealtimes, as well as therapy groups.
 Whilst providing more intensive support, Day Programs are often group programs that do not always provide individual therapy or counselling sessions.
 Day Programs can be used in conjunction with community treatment.

 Day Program treatment is best suited to someone who is transitioning from inpatient treatment to community treatment, and for those who find that community treatment is not intensive or supportive enough to meet their current needs, but also do not require inpatient treatment.